 Massage can be an important part of treatment for plantar fasciitis.
-This condition has symptoms that include foot pain, especially around the heel, that is worse first thing in the morning, after sitting or standing for a long time, and during the beginning of a sporting activity.
+This condition has symptoms that include foot pain, especially around the heel, that is worse in the morning, after sitting or standing for a long time, and during the beginning of a sporting activity.

 The plantar fascia is a broad band of tissue on the bottom of the foot.
 This band starts at the heel and runs to the ball of the foot.
 Plantar fasciitis has often been thought of as a condition caused by chronic inflammation but recent research suggests the condition is due more to the breakdown of collagen in the tissue (often following an episode of inflammation).
 Collagen is a protein essential to supporting body tissues.

 Some sources distinguish between plantar fasciitis, inflammation caused by initial microtears in the fascia, and plantar fasciosis, continuing pain after initial inflammation goes away and the collagen begins to break down.

 Here's what happens.
 Microtears occur in the fascia either because of direct injury or, more commonly, repeated trauma, such as running, sitting at a desk with your heels off the floor for long periods of time, or standing all day, especially on a hard surface.
 Poorly fitting shoes, especially those with narrow toe boxes, contribute to the problem.

 The first symptom of this foot injury is usually dull, intermittent pain in the heel.
 Often the pain eventually becomes sharp and persistent not only in the heel but also mid-sole or near the toes.

 If the plantar fascia sustains a lot of damage, heel spurs (excess bone growth) can develop.
 Sometimes, plantar fasciitis is called heel spur syndrome.
 However, the spurs don't cause the initial pain but are another symptom of the problem.